-Excellent: Project budget leaves no doubt that the associated costs are adequate and realistic to complete the project.
-The amount and type of match meet the project requirements.
-Good: Similar to above, but less detail.
-Fair: Some questions regarding the use of budget funds, though still a good project.
-Poor: Vague detail as to the use of budget funds.
+- Excellent: Project budget leaves no doubt that the associated costs are adequate and realistic to complete the project.
+The amount and type of match meets the project requirements. - Good: Similar to above but less detail. - Fair: Some questions regarding the use of budget funds though still a good project. - Poor: Vague detail as to the use of budget funds.

 Unacceptable: Poor justification for utilization of funds.

-9. Project Design Plan/Vicinity Map/Photos
+9. Project Design Plan, Vicinity Map, Photos

-• Excellent: Application includes vicinity map showing location of project within the community/area.
-Design plan is drawn to scale.
+- Excellent: Application includes vicinity maps showing location of project within the community/area along with a map showing the area of the project and surrounding area.
 Plan shows where each tree will be located and identifies each location by tree species.
 Plan includes a plant materials list summarizing species, size, and quantity.
-Photo or show project site and reveal need for the project.
-Good: Similar to above, but vicinity map, designs plan, or photos could be improved.
-Fair: This is the highest rating available for applications lacking either photos or a vicinity map, but containing a design plan.
-Poor: Design plan not to scale.
+Photo(s) show project site and reveal need for the project. - Good: Similar to above but vicinity maps, design plans, or photos could be improved. - Fair: This is the highest rating available for applications lacking either photos or vicinity maps, but containing a design plan. - Poor: Design plan not to scale.
 Locations of proposed trees are vague and do not specify species.
-Plan indicates the project, but very poorly.
-Design plan located on vicinity map.
-Unacceptab le: No design plan and no indication of one.
+Plan indicates the project but very poorly.
+Design plan located on vicinity map. - Unacceptable: No design plan.